 These positive effects are partly due to the fact that muscle is more metabolic than fat.
 One pound of muscle burns 4.5 to 7 calories per day, whereas one pound of fat may only burn a couple of calories.
 Your lean tissue makes up approximately 10 to 20% of your total daily calorie needs compared to only 4 to 5% for body fat (3,4,5).

-For many, gaining muscle means you can eat more food and look more fit - a highly desirable result.
+For many, adding muscle means you can eat more food and look more fit - a highly desirable result.
 More lean muscle mass can also make it easier to maintain fat loss.

 So how can you ensure you gain more muscle than fat?
 Ultimately it comes down to nutrition and training.